 I enjoyed sports at school, but it was always just Army, Army, Army for me, so I didn't really participate at a serious level.
 After the injury I got the chance to try all sorts of crazy adventure and extreme sports through the likes of Blesma and Battle Back.
 On one trip in 2012 we went to a lake to try sit down water-skiing and while I was there I saw a guy wakeboarding.
 I realized it could be done that's when the learning process really began.

-I joined the 1st Battalion, The Royal Anglians straight from school.
+“I joined the 1st Battalion, The Royal Anglian Regiment straight from school.
 I was three months into my first tour of Afghanistan when I got blown up.
 That was in January 2010.
 I was just 18 years old.

-We’d been under fire all day and got the order to assault a compound.
+“We’d been under fire all day and got the order to assault a compound.
 I stood on an IED (Improvised Explosive Device).
-I didn’t know anything about it, all I remember is a white flash, but I was apparently blown about 10 feet in the air.
+I didn’t know anything about it, all I remember is a big white flash, but I was apparently blown about 10 feet in the air.

-I woke up back in Selly Oak in Birmingham with my parents by my hospital bedside.
+“I woke up back in Selly Oak in Birmingham with my parents by my hospital bedside.
 I battled for 18 months to keep my leg, but in the end nothing was working.
 The surgeons gave me the choice: take it off or keep having numerous operations in the hope it might get better.